 The Regulations set out your legal obligations.
 The Baseline Standards define the minimum technology and operational capabilities the CBN expects to see when they assess whether you're meeting those obligations.
 Think of the Regulations as the law and the Baseline Standards as the examiner's rubric for assessing whether you're genuinely living by it.

 Yes, all 12 standards apply to all CBN-regulated institutions.
 The proportionality principle means the depth and sophistication of implementation is calibrated to your size and risk profile.
-A unit MFB and a Tier-1 bank will implement transaction monitoring very differently.
-However, but both must be able to demonstrate the capability.
+A unit MFB and a Tier-1 bank will implement transaction monitoring very differently — but both must be able to demonstrate the capability.
 The CBN does not grant exemptions by institution type.

 Yes, and for most institutions, using a specialist platform is recommended.
 The standards do not require in-house technology.
 However, your institution remains accountable for the outputs and governance of any third-party system.
 You must understand how it works, validate its outputs, and be able to produce evidence for examiners.
 The CBN also requires heightened vendor due diligence for all AML solution providers.